-- a.
-Rating (benchmarking) the energy use of all feasible buildings within the City limits by dates to be determined, using nationally established tools, based on the following categories: - i. multifamily residential buildings with 20 or more units, in coordination with any County program; - ii. non-residential buildings with 1,000 square feet or more, with recommendations for buildings 1,000-10,000 sf, 10,000 sf and over; - iii. all homes, with recommendations for single family homes and rental units, and the role if any of point of sale requirements for energy ratings.
+i. multifamily residential buildings with 20 or more units, in coordination with any County program; ii. non-residential buildings with 1,000 square feet or more, with recommendations

+- ii. non-residential buildings with 1,000 square feet or more, with recommendations for buildings 1,000-10,000 sf, 10,000 sf and over; - iii. all homes, with recommendations for single family homes and rental units, and the role if any of point of sale requirements for energy ratings.

 - b.
 Implementing energy efficient lighting upgrades, with specific guidelines, in rental units, commercial and non-residential properties by dates to be determined, taking into consideration technological changes that may occur over the next few years. - c.
-Establishing minimum energy efficiency standards or scores for all feasible buildings within the City in the next decade, by dates to be determined, to bring the least efficient buildings up to the average, using national established tools: - i. multifamily buildings with 20 units or more; - ii. non-residential buildings of 10,000 sf or more, with recommendations for smaller non-residential buildings; and - iii. single-family homes and rental units. - d.
-Policy changes to the City's Facade Advisory Board and advocacy for County and Takoma Park Historic District rules and guidelines to encourage more energy efficient and renewably powered buildings. - Coordination with and advocacy to the County on building codes and other methods to achieve greater energy efficiency in new construction and significant renovations, including adoption of green building standards.
+Establishing minimum energy efficiency standards or scores for all feasible buildings within the City by dates to be determined, to bring the least efficient buildings up to the average, using national established tools: - i. multifamily buildings with 20 units or more; - ii. non-residential buildings of 10,000 sf or more, with recommendations for smaller non-residential buildings; and - iii. single-family homes and rental units. - d.
+Policy changes to the City's Facade Advisory Board and advocacy for County and Takoma Park Historic District rules and guidelines to encourage more energy efficient and renewably powered buildings. - e.
+Coordination with and advocacy to the County on building codes and other methods to achieve greater energy efficiency in new construction and significant renovations, including adoption of green building standards.